acadonis/Project-4/README.md

 In order to manage the workflow of the project, I set up a Trello board with cards for discrete tasks.
 Unlike in previous projects I did not mark these individually using the MoSCoW methodology, as the cards represented the MVP of the project.
 This is discussed further in the learning points section below.

 My research into 3rd party APIs led me to [CarbonKit.net](https://docs.carbonkit.net/), which has an excellently documented API for a whole range of carbon calculators.
-I decided to use their Great Circle flight methodology model which calculates the carbon for a flight between two airports, as it would allow the user to enter an easy input (the IATA code for an airport) and be returned a unique calcuaton of the carbon of their trip.
+I decided to use their Great Circle flight methodology model which calculates the carbon for a flight between two airports, as it would allow the user to enter an easy input (the IATA code for an airport) and be returned a unique calculaton of the carbon of their trip.

 ## Implementation

-I commenced the project by setting up the requiste Git and Github, before moving onto the backend setup with Django.
+I commenced the project by setting up the requisite Git and Github, before moving onto the backend setup with Django.

 ### Django Setup